atmguille/wear-a-mask/readme.md

 ## CS50

 This project was developed with the basic knowledge of web programming that the course **CS50's Web Programming with Python and JavaScript** gave me.

-In fact, I used it as part of the personal final project, which you may find in `cs50_requirements` branch.
-There, using _Django_, some additional requirements are added, such as a forum where people could share their ideas to fight the pandemic, ...
+### Important files

+* `simulation.py`: contains the logic of the simulation in _Python_ before it was translated to _JavaScript_.
+* `simulation.js`: contains all the front-end functionality, from the proper simulation to control of inputs and buttons.
+* `simulation.html`: main template, where the site is described, the user can type in the values for the different variables and the simulation is visualized.
+* `forum.html`: forum template, where registered users can make comments about ideas for fighting COVID-19.

+ ### Distinctiveness and complexity justification

+I believe the project satisfies the specified requirements since the implemented idea is totally different to the projects developed in the course.
+The front-end simulation and animation required lots of _JavaScript_ work, and I definitely improved my skills of this language thanks to this final project.
+The forum part, which is more of the back-end, is quite simpler than the simulation part, but that is because the nature of the idea and because of the fact that most of the work was done in the front-end.

 Enjoy...and #WearAMask!